bellonzi/fssh/README.md

 # Dependencies

-These implementations depend on the FFTW3 and armadillo libraries.
-On MacOS, you can get these with
+These implementations depend on the nlohmann/json and armadillo libraries.
+On MacOS, you can get armadillo with
 ```
-brew install armadillo fftw
+brew install armadillo
 ```
+JSON is supplied through cmake.